 You might need treatment only during flare-ups.
 If you have a more serious form of the disease, you might need continuous medication.

-The type of medication prescribed depends on the severity of your disease and the symptoms you have.
-Medications may include:
+The type of medication prescribed depends on the severity of your disease and your symptoms.
+Medications can include:

 - Corticosteroids.
-Drugs such as prednisone help control your immune function, keeping it from attacking healthy cells, and suppress inflammation.
+Drugs, such as prednisone, can help prevent your immune system from attacking healthy cells and suppressing inflammation.
 Side effects can include mood swings, weight gain, high blood sugar, increased blood pressure, weakened bones and cataracts.

 - Other immunosuppressants.
-Other treatments may be based on your signs and symptoms.
-For instance, if the symptoms you're experiencing are similar to those of lupus, your doctor may suggest trying medications typically prescribed for people with lupus.
+Your doctor might prescribe other medications based on your specific signs and symptoms.
+For example, if they're similar to those of lupus, your doctor might recommend medications typically prescribed for people with lupus.